 •¨•.¸¸ Spread Peace and Love ¸¸.•¨•

 February is the month to share love.
-Why not start with yourself.
+Why not start with self love.
 Most people would never treat others the way they often treat themselves.
-Self negative talk can be as destructive or worse than when it comes from someone else.
+Negative self talk can be as destructive or worse than when it comes from someone else.
 It is demeaning, lowers your self-esteem and can hinder your ability to motivate and engage in activities that bring you joy and success – including social, physical and work activities.

-No matter how many people may have made you feel like you don’t deserve to love yourself (including you) it’s never to late to start!
+No matter how many people may have made you feel like you don’t deserve to love yourself (including you) it’s never too late to start!
 An excellent way to begin to love yourself is to do something loving for you.
 When you treat yourself with kindness, it makes you feel good.
 The more you feel good, the more you want to treat yourself with kindness.
-Each loving act, however big or small, is a brick in the foundation of self-love.
+Each loving act, however big or small, is a brick in the foundation of self love.